repository-preservation/lcmap-chipmunk/README.md

 http localhost:5656/registry
 ```

-You may also query the registry using one or more `tags` parameters to
+To add data to the registry, POST a JSON document containing a list
-get a subset of layers.
+of layers.

 ```
-http localhost:5656/registry \
+http POST localhost:5656/registry < resource/registry.ard.json
-     tags==blue \
-     tags==sr
 ```

 ### Grids

-Chipmunk instances use one or more grids to calculate points at a
-regular interval.
+The `/grid` resource provides data about how raw data's spatial segmentation.

 A grid provides parameters that can be used with an RST (rotation,
 scaling, tranformation) matrix.

-Get all defined grids.

 ```
 http GET localhost:5656/grid
 ```

+For your convenience, two sub-resources are provided that can be used to
+determine how arbitrary points are transformed into other points that align
+to the grid.

-Get the grid point for the unit that 'contains' the given point.
+Get the grid point for an arbitrary x and y coordinate.

 ```
 http GET localhost:5656/grid/snap x==1631415 y==1829805